 Learning through personal stories is a way I think we learn better.
 By better here I mean, we get to hear their story and how they made it to the other side without the pressure of doing just the same or having to do something similar instead it helps us in figuring out ways which will work for us and feel right for us.
 As a creative coach, I will be sharing my very own personal, stories, experiences and insights with you.

 This is my take on being a creative coach.
 I’d love to know what comes up for you when you hear the title ‘Creative Coach’.

 P.S.
 If working together is something you are interested in – I’d be so very honored to support you in your creative wholehearted journey.
 You can find out more about what it would be like working with me and all the relevant details here.
-I am currently taking on new one-to-one creativity coaching clients for July and beyond.
+I am currently taking on new one-to-one creativity coaching clients.
 This is for you If you’d like some support, gentle hand-holding, practical advice and lots of encouragement from me to take the next step on your creative journey.

 Pin for Later:

 - When you are finding it hard to give yourself permission to be a beginner.